 |Non-Professional||17 (6.5%)||14 (5.4%)||19 (5.6%)||37 (8.1%)||41 (7.1%)|

 The ABA employment questionnaires measure employment only once, either nine or ten months after graduation.
 Approximately 20% of WMU-Cooley graduates do not attempt a bar examination at the first offering after graduation, with half of those deferring until the third offering or beyond.
 This pattern affects the “Bar Pass Required” category negatively and the “Other Professional” category positively, but does not affect the “JD Advantage” category.

-Those with “Employment Date Deferred” have been included with Employed in the “In the Job Market” category because the ABA will be counting them as employed beginning with the Class of 2018.
+Those with “Employment Date Deferred” have been included with Employed in the “In the Job Market” category because the ABA counted them as employed beginning with the Class of 2018.

 Career and Placement Services

 Western Michigan University Thomas M. Cooley provides comprehensive services to help students and graduates with career planning and employment searches.
 Click here for a full description.
 WMU-Cooley also offers extensive clinical internship and externship opportunities as well.
 Click here for a full description.